lukeanders70/Pong/data/levels/README.md

 the metadata file contains information like the level's name

 # Level
 the level file encodes what the level actually looks like.
-Each tile is defined by three characters
+Each tile is defined by four characters
 ```
 0001
 ```